Mao-chuan/An_improve_on_ResNet--Introduces_dynamic_connections/README.md

 # An-improve-on-ResNet-Introduces-dynamic-connections
 When I was learning about ResNet, I realized that the shortcut connections were manually designed.
 This gave me an idea: why not make the connections dynamic and allow them to "grow" on their own?
-I call it **DResNet**. *(It's bad that I don't know the DenseNet at that time)*
+I call it **DResNet**. *(It's unfortunate that I didn't know the DenseNet at that time)*

-So, I introduced a weight array for each layer and designed the connections based on this weight array, allowing the weights to be learned in a way that would enable the connections to "grow" autonomously.
+So, I introduced a weight array for each layer and designed the connections based on this weight array, allowing the weights to be learned in a way that enable the connections to "grow" autonomously.
 Although my teacher said it was useless, it was my first original idea during my student life, so I uploaded it to GitHub.

-I'll introduce my idea by this directory：
+I'll introduce my idea by this directory structure：
-- Basical Frame
+- Basic Frame
   - The Base Frame
   - The Change
 - Dynamic Connection